-I now own two sleeping quilts: a 18 ounce, 3.0 inch loft down quilt (900-fill power with a 30 degree rating) and a 12 ounce, 0.75 inch loft synthetic quilt insulated with Polarguard (with a 50 degree rating).
-Each sleeping quilt has adjusting straps underneath, but no hood.
-I bought these sleeping quilts in order to experiment with different light and ultralight weight backpacking sleeping systems.
+I now own two backpacking sleeping quilts: a 18 ounce 3.0 inch loft down quilt (900-fill power with a 30-degree rating) and a 12 ounce 0.75 inch loft synthetic quilt (Polarguard insulation with a 50-degree rating).
+Each quilt has adjusting straps underneath, but no hood.
+Both quilts are mummy style with enclosed foot boxes.
+I bought these quilts in order to experiment with different light- and ultralight-weight sleeping systems for the backcountry.

-Draftiness, when sleeping under the stars or under a tarp, is often a serious problem with sleeping quilts.
+Draftiness, when sleeping under the stars or under a tarp, is often a serious problem when using sleeping quilts by themselves.
 Being a side sleeper who shifts from side-to-side during the night further complicates this problem.
-When temperatures are on the cold side, I have solved the draft problem by:
+I have mostly solved the draft problem by:

 Sleeping quilts are definitely for those who have patience and are willing to experiment.
 I experimented with many sleeping system components before I found one that works reasonably well.
-They certainly take some getting used to.
-If I valued simplicity more than reducing my pack weight and if I didn’t like experimenting with gear options so much, I would have spent my backpacking bucks instead on an ultralight down bag (weighing only slightly more than my quilt with a similar temperature rating) and called it good.
+If I valued simplicity more than reducing my pack weight and if I didn’t like experimenting with gear options so much, I would have spent my backpacking bucks instead on a warmer down bag with a ¾ zipper (bags are available weighing only a few ounces more than my down quilt with a similar temperature rating) and called it good.

 In conclusion, after much experimentation I am quite satisfied with using my two quilts to supplement my light summer-weight sleeping bags.